2025 NECV Presentations

 Workshops

 To podcast or not to podcast?
-Indiana 4-H says, why not?
-Come join the conversation to share your podcast chops, preferences, and passion, or to learn from the Clover Call podcast experience.
+Indiana 4-H says, why not!
+Come join the conversation to share your podcast chops, preference, and passion, or to learn from the Clover Call podcast experience.
 Podcasts can be engaging for volunteers when they provide valuable insights, foster a sense of community, and offer opportunities for personal growth and learning.
 The Indiana 4-H Clover Call podcast is designed to share information about the people and programs that make the Indiana 4-H Youth Development Program such an important part of our communities.
-In this session, we will: Explore the value podcasting can bring to volunteers; How to start a podcast; Lessons learned from four years of podcasting.
+In this session we will: Explore the value in podcasting can bring to volunteers; How to start a podcast; Lessons learned from 4 years of podcasting.

 Marketing your program effectively, regardless of budget, involves strategic planning and creativity.
 Begin by defining your target audience and understanding their needs, preferences, and behaviors.
 Use this insight to tailor your messaging and select appropriate marketing channels.
 For low-budget marketing, leverage social media platforms.
 Create engaging content that resonates with your audience, utilizing free tools for graphic design to build credibility and community.
 Utilize email marketing to nurture leads and maintain customer relationships using cost-effective services.
 Medium-budget strategies can include paid social media advertising.
 Attending events and networking can also enhance your brand’s visibility.
 With a larger budget, explore advanced tactics like programmatic advertising and sponsoring high-profile events.
 Regardless of budget, continually measure your marketing efforts’ effectiveness using analytics tools, adjusting your strategies based on performance data.
 By being resourceful and strategic, you can maximize your marketing impact and achieve your program’s goals.